 Is it safe to travel to Green Bay and/or Wisconsin?

 Travel is no longer restricted at this time.
 Brown County has guidelines set for businesses to keep the public safe.
 Masks are recommended for indoor settings for both vaccinated and unvaccinated individuals.
 Learn more at www.StayHealthyBC.com.

-As of June 14, Wisconsin has had 611,719 (+185 from the day prior) confirmed cases of coronavirus and 7,208 deaths, according to numbers released by the Department of Health Services.
+As of October 8, Wisconsin has had a 7-day average of 2,590 confirmed cases of coronavirus and a total of 8,107 deaths, according to numbers released by the Department of Health Services.

 To track coronavirus in Wisconsin, click here.